kitian616/jekyll-TeXt-theme/case-study.md

 ![monitoring service and linking client](/assets/images/2.1.svg){:class="resizable xx-s centered"}

 The following sections will give a general outline of the Monitoring Service and the Linking Client.
-We’ll explain the details of individual components, their roles, and the monitoring or management concepts where they apply.
+We’ll explain the details of individual components and provide a high level overview of their roles.

 ##### 2.1.1.1 Monitoring Service